-Amanda Frost writes and teaches in the fields of federal courts, civil procedure, statutory interpretation, judicial ethics, and transparency in government.
+Amanda Frost writes and teaches in the fields of constitutional law, immigration law, civil procedure, and judicial ethics.
 Her articles have appeared in the Duke Law Journal, the Northwestern Law Review, the UCLA Law Review, and the Virginia Law Review, among others.
 Her non-academic writing has been published in Slate, the National Law Journal, and the L.A.
 Times, and she authors the “Academic round-up” column for SCOTUSblog.
 Before entering academia, Professor Frost clerked for Judge A. Raymond Randolph on the U.S. Court of Appeals for the D.C.
 Circuit and spent five years as a staff attorney at Public Citizen, where she litigated cases at all levels of the federal judicial system.
-She has also worked for the Senate Judiciary Committee and spent a year as a Fulbright Scholar studying transparency reform in the European Union.
-Professor Frost has been a visiting professor at Harvard Law School, UCLA Law School, and the Johannes Gutenberg University in Mainz, Germany.
+She has also worked for the Senate Judiciary Committee, served as a supervising attorney in the Immigrant Justice Clinic, and spent a year as a Fulbright Scholar studying transparency reform in the European Union.
+Professor Frost has been a visiting professor at Harvard Law School, UCLA Law School, Université Paris X Nanterre, and the Johannes Gutenberg University in Mainz, Germany.

 Wednesdays 3:00 - 5:00pm

 - Federal Courts

 - Legislation & Law of the Political Process

 Degrees & Universities

 - J.D., Harvard Law School

 - Amanda Frost, Judicial Ethics and Supreme Court Exceptionalism, 26 Geo.
 J. Legal Ethics 443 (2013).